A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

-Since the formation is under two completely different coalitions, we conclude that $ S_1 \cap S_2=\emptyset $; therefore, the convex property of the game is met.
 The Algorithm \ref{core_check} is used here to assess how coalitions will perform and if the core exists.
-For up to a group of just consisting of either UAVs or ADRs, the individual cost of both modes will calculated, as well as their coalition.
+For a group consisting of either UAVs or ADRs, the individual cost of both modes will be calculated, as well as their coalition.
 Subsequently, the sub-additivity and efficient conditions are checked so that not only must the cooperative cost be less than both individual modes, but also, the newly allocated cost of the coalition must be less than the average mode cost alone.
 Figure \ref{coal} displays contour plots for coalition gains; the heat map bar shows the difference between the sum of individual and cooperative modes.
 Note that the spectrum level is set to be sufficiently high to obtain a smooth colour transition graph.
 However, it is clear that the core analysis plot is discrete.
 The star sign in the figure indicates if the core exists, given its criteria.
 It was observed in both scales of the problem that the core exists except in the network size of 120, where only one UAV is operating.
 This can be mainly because in the larger network, having one UAV independently from the ADR numbers cannot accommodate the demand due to high delays in the deliveries of ADRs, yet it is achievable in the $n=50$.
 Nonetheless, lower coalition values are observed in both graphs where fewer UAVs are involved, and the lowest value gain is obtained, which fails to perform well in such a large network.
-It is, however, toward yellowish regions where the most value is gained by acting cooperatively instead, which is increasing where both the number of UAVs and ADRs increase.
+It is, however, toward yellowish regions where the most value is gained by acting cooperatively, which is increasing where both the number of UAVs and ADRs increase.
 This implies that a balanced configuration, often considered a homogeneous coalition, leads to stable and cost-effective matching policies.
 Furthermore, the non-homogeneous formations can also be a feasible and comparatively fair candidate solution for both sub-figures.
-In fact, most of the coalitions will fit into the core game of E-CPDPTW and deploy at least one UAV in the fleet; the requests are delivered in such a network size, yet not as efficient as operating more ADRs to deal with the high-capacity demands.
-In other words, in delivery systems, especially in large networks, it is more convenient if one UAV goes to multiple pickup and delivery locations than if one of them is assigned to an ADR if not mandated by capacity constraint violation.
+In fact, most of the coalitions will fit into the core game of CE-CPDPTW and deploy at least one UAV in the fleet; the requests are delivered in such a network size, yet not as efficiently as operating more ADRs to deal with the high-capacity demands.
+In other words, in delivery systems, especially in large networks, it is more convenient if one UAV goes to multiple pickup and delivery locations than if one of them is assigned to an ADR if not mandated by a capacity constraint violation.
 Moreover, the battery consumption rate of UAVs is significantly higher than that of ADRs compared to the current state-of-the-art technology, which leads them to visit recharging stations more frequently and puts more load on urban areas' serviceability.
 Therefore, using coalitions of ground mode, which can keep away from this shortcoming, is of paramount importance, as can be implied from the result of the core analysis.